 I'm not even sure now how to describe the last few days other than hell.
 When someone dies unexpectedly, there is no celebration.
 No party to rejoice in their life.
 It just feels too sudden and too painful.
 We were filled with sadness and yet we did pull together and lean on one another as a family.
 We did tell some stories and share memories of Marilyn.
 Family members and friends wrapped their arms around us and prayers were felt from all directions.
 It helped.
 The calls and the texts and the friends showing up from far away.
 The outpouring from everyone really and truly meant more to Trevor than I can even express.
 We needed all that love.
 After arriving in Atlanta we went into planning mode.
 Making arrangements and decisions I never dreamed we'd have to make.
 You see, Marilyn was the glue.
 She was the one that always made things run smoothly.
 The one that kept their family together and the one that knew what to do.
 So many times we wanted to reach out and ask her what to do.
 I did feel her though.
 We stayed with Trevor's grandparents and I felt her in their house.
 I felt her everywhere.
 I felt her cooking and her decorating and her laughter in the next room.
 I just felt her.
 Trevor was so strong.
 He spoke at the service and truly did his momma proud.
 Everyone She would have been so proud.
 After going strong for those few days, we came home and collapsed.
 My body ached all over and it still doesn't seem real.
 It was almost harder to come home though, because it's like now what?
 Time to grieve I suppose.
 Life is so very precious.

-The last time I saw Marilyn was her visit here.
+visit here.
 She got to see our house, and cook for us, and see our life here.
 Most importantly she got to be with Miriam and hug her and love her.
 A few beautiful days of uninterrupted time with her granddaughter.
 All I can say is it was a real blessing.
 She loved that baby more than anything.
 Truly.
 Marilyn brought Miriam this cute little toile purse on her visit.
 Inside was an elmo phone and goodies.
 Miriam adores it and takes it everywhere!
 It's little things like that that keep reminding me of her.
 After her visit here I randomly sent her a photo-book of pics from the visit.
 Her husband gave it to me while we were down there.
 It's not something I normally did, but for whatever reason I put it together really quick and off it went in the mail.
 Last night I listened to our answering machine.
 A message from Marilyn after she got the book played.
 To say she loved it is an understatement.
 She oohed & ahhed & cried a little on the message (so Marilyn) and said how much she loved us and loved being with us and how she couldn't wait to come back.
 I'm so glad I sent her that book.
 I hope she knew how much we loved her.

 This morning I asked Miriam if she knew who's birthday it was today.
 She said… "mine."
 I said… "no baby, it's Grand-Mares birthday today.
 She would have been 64 years old and she loved you so much."
 I wish we could wish her happy birthday today.
 I wish we could talk.
 I know she would tell me some funny story and make me laugh.
 I wish she could have seen Miriam in her cupcake costume the other night.
 She would've got such a hoot out of it.
 I wish she was here for Trevor and Lindsay.
 I wish Miriam would remember her as she gets older, though I know, with all my heart, a piece of her light is inside my baby girl.
 She sure lit up a room.
 I wish I could touch her and I wish she'd come back.